 Address: Moorweidenstraße 36

-Hamburg’s Michel, a 132-metre-high baroque landmark on the Englische Planke, with its light-flooded nave, magnificent baroque interior and majestic dome, offers space for over 2,000 listeners and an atmospheric backdrop for candlelight concerts in the Neustadt district.
-Visitors are just a four-minute walk from Stadthausbrücke S-Bahn station and Metrobus 17 stops directly at the Michaeliskirche stop.
-With its striking church tower, fabulous views over the city and the largest tower clock in Germany, the church is an ideal event location and promises a great experience for visitors of all ages.
+Hamburg’s St. Michael’s Church, a 132-meter-tall Baroque landmark on the Englische Planke, offers space for over 2,000 listeners with its light-filled nave, magnificent Baroque interior, and majestic dome, providing an atmospheric backdrop for candlelight concerts in the Neustadt district.
+Visitors are just a four-minute walk from the Stadthausbrücke S-Bahn station, and Metrobus 17 stops right at the Michaeliskirche stop.
+With its striking church tower,fabulous view of the city, and Germany’s largest tower clock, the church is an ideal event venue and promises a wonderful experience for visitors of all ages.

 Address: Englische Planke 1